zemogle/public-site/content/cv.md

 ## Contributed Conference Talks
+- 2020 Sept - The Future of Meetings - "Robotic telescopes don't have eyepieces"
 - 2016 Jun - National Astronomy Meeting - "There is no such thing as a stupid question"
 - 2016 April - TEMI conference - "Big Questions in Science"
 - 2015 Jun - National Astronomy Meeting - "Universe in the Classroom"